AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/30-complexity-analysis.md

     The Beacon Chain will conduct or coordinate the expanded network of shards and stakers.
 But it won't be like the Ethereum mainnet of today.
 It can't handle accounts or smart contracts.
 }{\url{https://ethereum.org/en/eth2/beacon-chain/}}

-This type of configuration, where a host-chain facilitates shards, is referred to as *nesting* in this section.
+This type of configuration, where a base-chain facilitates child-chains, is referred to as *nesting* in this section.
 The shards of Ethereum 2 are *a level of nesting* above the Beacon Chain.

+\defineTerm{Base-chain}{A chain that has no parent-chains; i.e., is at the base nesting level}

 Sometimes (but not always) people use terms like *layer 2* to describe this sort of nesting, though such usage of *layer 2* is ambiguous and potentially misleading.
 It easily confuses nesting with off-chain scaling methods (such as payment channels or ephemeral 'child' blockchains, e.g., Plasma), and it potentially misleads readers about the security properties of nested blockchains.
 Nested blockchains *can* faithfully inherit the security properties of their parent-chains, which is not the case for layer 2 solutions.